Learn something new every day

 More Info... by email

-Specialized uses of rupture discs include those designed for tanks in transit, such as by train or truck.
+Specialized uses include those designed for tanks in transit, such as by train or truck.
 The movement of liquid inside the vessel requires the rupture disc to be non-reactive with any of the components within the liquid.
 Hazardous materials may require a second rupture disc that fails at a higher pressure to contain the material despite the overpressure condition.

 Good article!
 You may also know that there have been some recent advancements in high performance rupture discs.
 The company I am the most familiar with is Fike Corporation who have been around since 1945, but I am sure there are other companies as well.